 4.1.
 Reference Schema Documents

-This section generally applies to NIEM releases and their associated core supplements, and domain updates.
-Though not common, it is also valid to use a reference schema document or document set within an IEPD.
+Though not common, it is valid to use a reference schema document or document set within an IEPD.
 The reference schema document and reference schema document set were defined earlier in Section 2.8, Reference Schema Documents, above.

 A NIEM reference schema document is intended to be the authoritative definition schema document for a NIEM target namespace.
 All NIEM releases, associated core supplements, and domain updates are standalone sets of namespaced reference schema documents.
 NIEM content governance bodies have reviewed and attempted to harmonize each set to the extent possible by refactoring as needed.
 This means that most (not necessarily all) types and properties are semantically unique (i.e., multiple versions of semantically identical types or properties do not exist within a set).